-The GR Supra is planted and corners extremely well.
+We also love how the GR Supra is planted on the road.
+It corners extremely well.
 The steering system is sharp and offers a lot of control through the turns.
 The result is quick handling in evasive maneuvers.
 Sport mode adds extra weight on the steering for more precise control.

 Braking is excellent in the Supra.
 Pedal feel is great with superb response down to the wheels.
 We found the stops as good as expected for a car in its class, with excellent response in panic situations.

-Ride quality is not as firm as you expect in a sports car.
-The Supra suspension is best described as compliant on rougher roads and balanced on smoother ones.
-If you want a firmer ride, put the GR Supra in Sport mode.
+The Supra suspension offers a firm ride that manages rougher surfaces well.
+If you want a firmer ride for the track, put the GR Supra in Sport mode.
 You may feel plenty of bumps as the dampers tighten up.

 Story Credits: CarSoup Editors